-Tips are not included in the cruise fare.
-They are paid at the end of the cruise in cash or by credit card.
+Viking cruise fare includes wine and beer at lunch and dinner, Wi-Fi and at least one complimentary shore excursion per port (for-fee options are sometimes available).
+Tips are not included in the cruise fare, except for passengers from Australia and New Zealand.
+Gratuities are paid at the end of the cruise in cash or by credit card.
 (Euros are the onboard currency, but dollars are also accepted for gratuities.)
 The recommended amount on Viking's Europe cruises is 12 euros per passenger, per day, which is divided up among the crew.